The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 SUPPLEMENTS

-• Pre-rolled Klingon PCs in "Graduation Exercise" are poorly defined, having a few skills but no specialties, and not at all following the "Klingons" supplement.
+• "Graduation Exercise" pre-rolled Klingon PCs are poorly defined, having a few skills but no specialties, and not at all following the "Klingons" supplement.

-• "Denial of Destiny", On pg 15 paragraph 3 there's a single line of text that indicates that there is suppose to be a small map included, however there is no map present in the manual.
+• "Denial of Destiny", On page 15 paragraph thee, there's a single line of text that indicates that there is suppose to be a small map included, however there is no map present in the manual.

 • The "Decision at Midnight" plans.
 Areas of the ship are classified -- like "Officer's quarters" -- and the entire space is filled with a chunky rectangle without any detail and the plans are not to scale.